Good Reduction of K3 Surfaces: Generalities

 \subsection{Higher genus curves, part 1}

 Now, the converse to Theorem \ref{thm:obvious} already fails for curves of higher genus.
 Let $X$ be a smooth and proper curve of genus $g\geq2$ over $K$.
-If $X$ has a $K$-rational point, then there is a natural embedding
+Let ${\rm Jac}(X)$ be its Jacobian, which is an Abelian variety of dimension $g$ over $K$.
+Then, the exact sequence of \'etale sheaves on $X$